Coenzyme Q10: Deficiency

 There are two major pathways of deficiency of CoQ_{10} in humans: reduced biosynthesis, and increased use by the body.
 Biosynthesis is the major source of CoQ_{10}.
 Biosynthesis requires at least 15 genes, and mutations in any of them can cause CoQ deficiency.
 CoQ_{10} levels also may be affected by other genetic defects (such as mutations of mitochondrial DNA, ETFDH, APTX, FXN, and BRAF, genes that are not directly related to the CoQ_{10} biosynthetic process).
 Some of these, such as mutations in COQ6, can lead to serious diseases such as steroid-resistant nephrotic syndrome with sensorineural deafness.

 Assessment

 Although CoQ_{10} may be measured in blood plasma, these measurements reflect dietary intake rather than tissue status.
 Currently, most clinical centers measure CoQ_{10} levels in cultured skin fibroblasts, muscle biopsies, and blood mononuclear cells.
 Culture fibroblasts can be used also to evaluate the rate of endogenous CoQ_{10} biosynthesis, by measuring the uptake of ^{14}C-labeled p-hydroxybenzoate.

 CoQ_{10} is studied as an adjunctive therapy to reduce inflammation in periodontitis.

 Statins

-Although statins may reduce CoQ_{10} in the blood it is unclear if they reduce CoQ_{10} in muscle.
+Although statins may reduce CoQ_{10} in the blood it is unclear whether they reduce CoQ_{10} in muscle tissue.
 Evidence does not support that supplementation improves statin side effects.